frank20a/frank20a/README.md

 **About me**

-- 💼 PhD Candidate on Surgical Robotics at the [University of Twente](https://surgicalroboticslab.nl/)
+- 💼 Hardware & Software Engineer at [TCO - University of Twente](https://www.utwente.nl/nl/tco/)

 - 👨‍🎓 M.Sc. on Electrical Engineering & Computer Technology from the [University of Patras](https://www.upatras.gr/)

-- 💻 Working mainly with Python and ROS2
+- 💻 Working on anything from Python to TwinCAT, from Embedded to Docker Containers and from PCBs to PLCs...

 - 💬 Ask me about anything [here](https://github.com/frank20a/frank20a/issues)